internet4000/support-center/README.md

 ## The website

-Using [Hugo](http://gohugo.io/getting-started/installing/ ) we can build a static website from the markdown files.
-Make sure it's installed, then run `hugo server` and visit http://localhost:1313 for a preview.
-To build the site into the `dist` folder, run `hugo`
+Using [Hugo](http://gohugo.io/getting-started/installing/) we can build a static website from the markdown files in the `content` folder.

+- To get a development server, run `hugo server` and visit http://localhost:1313
+- To build the site into the `dist` folder, run `hugo`